ajaystar8/ajaystar8.github.io/_pages/about.md

 I am a final year B.Tech.
 CSE student at Manipal Institute of Technology, Manipal with a specialisation in Computational Intelligence.

-Currently, I am fortunate to be conducting my Bachelor's thesis at the School of Medical Science and Technology Lab (SMST) at Indian Institute of Technology, Kharagpur under the guidance of [Prof. Subhamoy Mandal](https://www.iitkgp.acin/department/MM/faculty/mm-smandal).
+I am fortunate to be conducting my Bachelor's thesis at the School of Medical Science and Technology Lab (SMST) at Indian Institute of Technology, Kharagpur under the guidance of [Prof. Subhamoy Mandal](https://www.iitkgp.acin/department/MM/faculty/mm-smandal).
 Here, I have been working in the area of semantic image segmentation.

 Simultaneously, I am also grateful to be working as a Research Assistant under the mentorship of [Prof. Sanjay Singh](https://scholar.google.co.in/citations?user=VBj6NyUAAAAJ&hl=en) in the domain of Responsible-AI.